wptrainingteam/learn-wp-content/developer-learning-pathway/09-developing-for-wordpress-securely/01-securely-developing-plugins-and-themes.md

 Security should be a consideration at every stage of the development process.

-Generally, the largest number of security vulnerabilities that are found take place at the PHP layer, as that's executed on the server.
+Generally, the largest number of security vulnerabilities that are found take place at the PHP layer, which is excuted on the server.

-Therefore, this lesson will focus on the top most common preventive measures.
+Therefore, this lesson will focus on the top most common preventive measures in your PHP code.

 ## Sanitizing inputs

-One of the first steps to take when developing a plugin is to ensure that any user input is sanitized.
-This means that any data that is being passed to your code from the user, such as a form submission, or a URL parameter, is checked to make sure it's safe to use.
+One of the first steps to take when developing is to ensure that any user input is sanitized.
+This means that any data that is being passed from the user, such as a form submission, or a URL parameter, is checked to make sure it's safe to use.

 In this example code, the name and email fields are being posted from a form that a plugin generates, and then saved in a custom database table called `form_submissions`;